ashishcodess/Othello/README.md

 # Othello

-Othello is a board game where two players play in a table of size 8x8 .The players can be two humans playing the game , one human playing against AI or human simulating a game between two AI with different difficulties.In either cases one player plays with black tokens and the other with white tokens.
+Othello is a board game where two players play in a table of size 8x8 .The players can be two humans playing the game , one human playing against AI or human simulating a game between two AIs with different difficulties.In either cases one player plays with black tokens and the other with white tokens.

 There are many other functionalities like choosing the rules , saving the current state and loading the game from the saved state and many